Ed Bradley: 19812006: 60 Minutes

 Throughout the 2000s until his death in 2006, Bradley continued to cover a variety of topics, including the AIDS epidemic in Africa, sexual abuse within the Catholic Church, and the 1955 murder of Emmett Till.
-He also interviewed such people as Bob Dylan and Neil Armstrong, and conducted the only television interview with Timothy McVeigh.
+He also interviewed high-profile people, such as Bob Dylan and Neil Armstrong, and conducted the only television interview with Timothy McVeigh.
 Bradley reported approximately 500 stories for 60 Minutes over his 25-year tenure with the program, more than any other correspondent over the same time period.
 In 2005, Bradley was awarded a Lifetime Achievement Award by the National Association of Black Journalists.

+Bradley's reporting was not without criticism.
+Washington Post columnist Brock Yates questioned the completeness of Bradley's 1986 report on acceleration systems failures with the Audi 5000 sedan and why Audi engineers reportedly could not reproduce the problem.
+In 1989, Bradley reported on daminozide, a chemical used on apples, as well as seven pesticides used on the fruit.
+His report called daminozide a carcinogen particularly dangerous to children and sparked a national panic.
+Scientists with the American Society of Toxiocology noted a lack of scientific evidence in Bradley's report and the United States Environmental Protection Agency and Food and Drug Administration issued a joint statement 18 days after Bradley's story aired, declaring apples safe to eat.
+A trade group of apple growers from Washington sued 60 Minutes after the story aired, but had their claims dismissed after the United States Supreme Court upheld an appeals court ruling that the association failed to disprove Bradley's story.
+His coverage of Kathleen Willey, who accused Bill Clinton of sexual misconduct in the 1990s, drew criticism for not pushing Willey in his interview, giving her a disproportionate amount of airtime, and leaving out important information from Clinton's attorney Robert Bennett.
+The integrity of his December 2003 interview with Michael Jackson was also called into question after CBS refused to air a music special unless Jackson discussed molestation charges with CBS News.
+Jackson was paid an undisclosed sum for the special by CBS's entertainment division.

 Illness and death

-Bradley was diagnosed with lymphocytic leukemia in his later years, keeping the illness secret from many, including colleagues such as Mike Wallace.
-His health rapidly declined after contracting an infection, but Bradley continued to work, saying that he preferred to die "with (his) boots on."
-Bradley filed 20 stories in his final year with 60 minutes, conducting his last interviews with members of the Duke University lacrosse team accused of rape weeks before his death.
+Bradley was diagnosed with lymphocytic leukemia in his later years, keeping the illness secret from many, including colleagues such as Wallace.
+His health rapidly declined after contracting an infection, but Bradley continued to work, saying that he preferred to die "with [his] boots on".
+Bradley filed 20 stories in his final year with 60 Minutes, conducting his last interviews with members of the Duke University lacrosse team accused of rape weeks before his death.
 Bradley died at Mount Sinai Hospital in Manhattan on November 9, 2006, at the age of 65.